China is one of the most popular destinations for inward investment by multinational corporations (MNCs).

-General anti-avoidance rules (GAAR) were first introduced in Article 47 of the EITL, under which the Chinese tax authorities may recharacterise an arrangement that lacks reasonable commercial purpose.
-The Implementing Regulations define reasonable commercial purpose to mean that a main purpose of the arrangement is to reduce, exempt or defer taxation.
-Apart from this general definition, there is no clear guidance on the meaning of reasonable commercial purpose.
-Nonetheless, the Chinese tax authorities have been increasingly aggressive in using the GAAR to tax non-resident enterprises.
-On 12 December 2014, the SAT issued the GAAR procedural rules28 to provide procedural guidance on GAAR investigations.
+General anti-avoidance rules (GAAR) were first introduced in Article 47 of the EITL, under which the Chinese tax authorities may recharacterise an arrangement that lacks reasonable commercial purpose, which means that a main purpose of the arrangement is to reduce, exempt or defer taxation.
+The Chinese tax authorities have been increasingly aggressive in using the GAAR to tax non-resident enterprises.
+On 12 December 2014, the SAT issued the GAAR procedural rules25 to provide procedural guidance on GAAR investigations.

 ii Controlled foreign corporations (CFCs)

-The profits of a CFC established in a low-tax jurisdiction will be included in the Chinese corporate shareholder’s taxable income in the current year if the CFC does not distribute profits without reasonable commercial need.
-A low-tax jurisdiction refers to a jurisdiction where the effective income tax rate is lower than 50 per cent of the EIT rate (i.e., lower than 12.5 per cent).
+The profits of a CFC established in a low-tax jurisdiction will be included in the Chinese corporate shareholder's taxable income in the current year if the CFC does not distribute profits without reasonable commercial need.
+A low-tax jurisdiction refers to a jurisdiction where the effective income tax rate is lower than 12.5 per cent.
 An overseas company is treated as a CFC if each shareholder that is a Chinese resident enterprise or an individual that directly or indirectly holds at least 10 per cent of the voting shares of the foreign company, and those shareholders with 10 per cent or more of the voting shares jointly own more than 50 per cent of the shares; or the Chinese-resident enterprise or individual has actual control over the foreign company by virtue of shares, capital, business operations, or purchases and sales in any other situation.

 iii Transfer pricing